-Black Mountain Sheep Wool Insulation – Two Rolls of 16 inch material
+Black Mountain Sheep Wool Insulation – 16 inch on-center material

 Black Mountain Sheep Wool Insulation – 16 inch – is a general purpose natural wool insulation fiber designed for use in a lofts, rafters, walls, and inter-floor applications.
 Black Mountain meets and surpasses US building product standards for Thermal, Fire, Mold Resistance, and Structural performance.